usnistgov/mobile-threat-catalogue/contributing.md

     4. Provide a short description in the field labelled "Title" for the feedback being provided.
     ![Issue title]({{ site.baseurl }}/img/issue_title.png)

-    5. Within the field labelled "Leave a comment", fill out the comment template and provide as much information as possible.
+    5. Within the field labelled "Leave a comment," fill out the comment template and provide as much information as possible.
-        1. If you are adding a general comment, fill out the top half labeled "_General Comment_" and remove the bottom half labeled "_New Threat_".
+        1. If you are adding a general comment, fill out the top half labeled "_General Comment_" and remove the bottom half labeled "_New Threat_."
             - **Threat ID**: If the comment is specific to a given threat, provide the ID for that threat.
 Otherwise, leave this blank.
             - **Type of Comment**: Enter the letter that best describes the nature of your comment:
                 - E - Editorial comments (e.g. spelling, grammar, or formatting)
                 - G - General comments on how information has been presented (e.g. format, organization, phrasing, diction, or terminology)
                 - T - Technical comments on what information has been presented (e.g. correctness of facts, validity of any assumptions or conclusions, level of detail, or contextual relevance)
-            - **Proposed Change**: With as much detail as possible, what change should be made.
+            - **Proposed Change**: With as much detail as possible, describe what change should be made.
             - **Justification**: Provide reasoning as to why the proposed change is necessary.
 For technical comments, providing references to supporting sources is encouraged.
-        2. If you are requesting a new threat be added, remove the top half of the template labeled "_General Comment_" and fill out the bottom half labeled "_New Threat_".
+        2. If you are requesting a new threat be added, remove the top half of the template labeled "_General Comment_" and fill out the bottom half labeled "_New Threat_."
             - **Threat Category**: Identify the category you feel the threat falls under.
+Choose from the categories listed at the top of each threat list page.
             - **Threat**: Provide a description of the threat.
             - **Threat Origin**: If possible, provide at least one resource that describes the nature of this threat.
             - **Exploit Example**: If possible, provide at least one source that evidences the threat has been realized, either in a laboratory setting or in-the-wild.